 The course can be taken as a stand alone course or as part of a (part-time) Master in Public Health.
 This course is targeted at those who aspire to management positions in the public health.

-The full-time Master of Public Health/International Course in Health Development (MPH/ICHD) is an annual 12-month MPH programme organized by the Royal Tropical Institute (KIT) and the Vrije Universiteit Amsterdam (VU).
+The full-time Master of Public Health (MPH) (formerly known as International Course in Health Development / ICHD) is an annual 12-month MPH programme organized by the Royal Tropical Institute (KIT) and the Vrije Universiteit Amsterdam (VU).
 Participants can choose from the following study tracks: